bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 containing the chop- and nod-combined flux and error values for each grating scan.

+Telluric Scaling
+^^^^^^^^^^^^^^^^

+If the "perform telluric scaling" option in the Redux GUI is ticked, or if the ``telluric_scaling`` parameter in the config file is set to True, then telluric scaling will be performed during nod combination.
+This mode should be used only for On-the-fly (OTF) or Total Power (TP) observations, where no chopping has been performed.
+In this mode, a background emission function can be fit to the off-source nod beam signal, allowing the (telluric-dominated) background signal to be scaled to the zenith angle of the on-nod signal.
+This method is applied to each spaxel of the off-nod data.
+Further description of this mode can be found in Fischer *et al*.
+2025.

+Background Scaling
+^^^^^^^^^^^^^^^^^^

+If the "Scale flux with backgrounds" option in the Redux GUI is ticked, or if the ``bg_scaling`` parameter in the config file is set to True, then background scaling will be performed during nod combination.
+This mode should be used only for On-the-fly (OTF) or Total Power (TP) observations, where no chopping has been performed.
+In this mode, the off-nod background flux is scaled by the ratio of the A and B nod backgrounds, prior to subtraction from the on-nod flux.
+Further description of this mode can be found in Fischer *et al*.
+2025.

 .. figure:: images/fifi_nods_combined.png
    :alt: Nods combined
    :name: fifi_nods_combined